MetalPhaeton/sayuri/UseAsStaticLibrary.md

     // The engine sends "readyok" message to Print().

     shell_ptr->InputCommand("go depth 10");
-    // Search until the depth of 10 plys.
+    // Search until the depth of 10 plies.
     // Return the control soon because the engine is thinking
     // on the other thread.
     // The process log is sent to Print().